dmccreary/ekg-book/docs/glossary.md

 #### Knowledge Graph
 A set of interconnected typed entities and their attributes.

-Entities can be any business objects, customers, products, parts, documents, or concepts.
+Entities can be any business objects, customers, products, parts, documents, employees or concepts.
 Entities are usually implemented as vertices in a graph database and connected through edges.
-In some types of graphs (LPGs), edges also have attributes.
+In some types of graphs, for example [LPGs](#labeled-property-graphs), edges also have attributes.

+Note that this definition has no dependence on semantics and inference.
+Our definition is intentionally designed to include many types of interconnected datasets.
+We think your organizational chart is a type of knowledge graph an may be a subgraph of your enterprise knowledge graph.

 #### Knowledge Triangle
 A stack of three layers.
 At the base is the [Data Layer](#data-layer), above that the [Information Layer](#information-layer) and at the top the [Knowledge Layer](#knowledge-layer).